rmaicle/cute.d/README.md

-### SUT Configuration File
+### Unit Test Configuration File

-The _unit test configuration file_ contains all unit test blocks and modules to be executed and those that are to be skipped.
+The _unit test configuration file_ contains the list of unit test blocks and modules to be executed and those that are to be skipped.

 The _unit test configuration file_ must follow these formatting rules: